Reviews, Best Prices, Comparisons, Expert Buying Guides

 Implications

-• Positive: Restores system functionality by switching to the backup BIOS.
+Positive: The system comes to life again with the backup BIOS.

-• Negative: Users will need to reconfigure BIOS settings and possibly update the BIOS again.
+Negative: The users will have to reconfigure the BIOS settings and most likely update the BIOS one more time.

 Scenario 6: Software Conflicts